lukas-krecan/ShedLock/README.md

 * `net.javacrumbs.shedlock.core.SchedulerLock` has been replaced by `net.javacrumbs.shedlock.spring.annotation.SchedulerLock`.
 The original annotation has been in wrong module and was too complex.
 Please use the new annotation, the old one still works, but in few years it will be removed.
 * Default intercept mode changed from `PROXY_SCHEDULER` to `PROXY_METHOD`.
 The reason is that there were a lot of issues with  `PROXY_SCHEDULER` (for example #168).
-You can still use `PROXY_SCHEDULER` mode if you specifay it manually.
+You can still use `PROXY_SCHEDULER` mode if you specify it manually.
 * Support for more readable [duration strings](#duration-specification)
 * Support for lock assertion `LockAssert.assertLocked()`
 * [Support for Micronaut](#micronaut-integration) added